XRP Price Prediction: CLARITY Act Nears April as Pepeto Presale Offers Bigger Upside

 A rising XRP lifts the market, and the Pepeto official website offers presale entry before the Binance listing captures that wave.

-The xrp price prediction offers 2x to $3.
-Pepeto offers presale to listing math the cofounder proved when Pepe reached $11 billion with nothing.
+The xrp price prediction offers roughly 2x at the bullish target.
+Pepeto offers presale to listing math the cofounder proved when Pepe reached $11 billion.